AbelRockDog/AbelRockDog/README.md

 The things I do make are most likely really shitty plugins for SCP: Secret Laboratory; it's the only way I was able to force myself to learn C#.

-My discord is AbelLycanroc if you would like to submit any feedback.
+My discord is AbelLycanroc if you would like to contact me and/or submit any feedback.